jenfurg/BubbleShooter/README.md

  5/26: Leo rewrote the shooter display to be a constant length in the direction of the mouse.

  5/27: Leo made initial 50ish bubbles show up upon setup and fixed colors.

+ 5/28: Leo made the shooter smoothly fire a bubble in the direction of the mouse.